Code Owners for Bitbucket Cloud

 App specific data storage

-At Mibex Software, we try to only store the bare minimum of data to accomplish our task and to provide you a pleasant user experience.
+At Mibex Software, we try to only store the bare minimum of data to accomplish our task (installation registration data only) and store everything encrypted at rest.

 Add-on Scopes

-: Ability to see all the user's account information.
-Note that this does not include any ability to mutate any of the data.repository
+• account: Ability to see all the user's account information.
+Note that this does not include any ability to mutate user data.
+Necessary to resolve PR reviewers configured in CODEOWNERS.

-: Gives the app read access to all the repositories the authorizing user has access to.pullrequest
+• repository: Gives the app read access to all the repositories the authorizing user has access.
+Necessary to read the CODEOWNERS file from your repository.

-: Gives the app read access to pull requests and collaborate on them.
-This scope implies repository, giving read access to the pull request's destination repository.pullrequest:write
+• pullrequest: Gives the app read access to pull requests and collaborate on them.
+This scope implies repository, giving read access to the pull request's destination repository.
+Necessary to get the changed files of a PR, to configure the merge check, and to show the Code Owners webcard.

-: Implies pullrequest but adds the ability to create, merge, and decline pull requests.
+• pullrequest:write: Implies pullrequest but adds the ability to create, update, merge, and decline pull requests.
 This scope implies repository:write, giving write access to the pull request's destination repository.
+Necessary to add reviewers to a pull request.

 Backup